 Brain Impact

-Vaping alters brain development.
-Nicotine changes how synapses form in the brain, potentially affecting learning, mood and self-control.
+Vaping nicotine during adolescence alters brain development, changing how synapses form and affecting learning, mood, and impulse control

 -